Operator algebras generated by left invertibles: The Algebra for

 If $T$ is an analytic left invertible operator with $\mbox{\ind}(T) = -1$, then by Theorem \ref{CD}, $T^* \in B_1(\Omega)$ for $\Omega = \{\lambda: |\lambda|< \epsilon\}$.
 Therefore, classifying $\mathcal{S}(T)$ is equivalent to classifying the similarity orbit of Cowen-Douglas operators over a small disc centered at the origin.
 The problem of identifying when two Cowen-Douglas operators are similar is a classic one.
 In Cowen and Douglas' original work, they show that two operators $R_1, R_2 \in B_1(\Omega)$ are unitarily equivalent if and only if the curvature on the associated hermitian holomorphic vector bundles are equal \cite{Cowen2}.
 Cowen and Douglas did not find a similarity classification however.
 They asked what is a complete similarity invariant of $B_1(\Omega)$, and more generally, $B_n(\Omega)$.
-Various authors have since worked on this problem, successfully describing the similarity orbit of Cowen-Douglas operators.
+Various authors subsequently worked on this problem, successfully describing the similarity orbit of Cowen-Douglas operators in terms of K-theory.

-There are two approaches one could take to classification of the algebra $\A_T$ for $T$ analytic, left invertible with Fredholm index $-1$.
-One might try to parameterize the similarity orbit $\mathcal{S}(T)$ via some abstract object.
-Another approach is to try to find computable methods for determining when two left invertibles $T_1$ and $T_2$ are similar.
-In this section, we tackle both of these problems.

-We begin by discussing some results of Jiang et. al. that allow us to classify $\mathcal{S}(T)$ via a $K_0$ group.
-This approach also provides a semi-computable method to determine when $T_1 \sim T_2$.
-We then seek a more concrete invariant that would allow one to quickly determine when two analytic left invertible operators with index $-1$ are not similar.
-We leverage the canonical reproducing kernel Hilbert space associated with $T$ to achieve this result.

 In \cite{Jiang4}, Jiang describes the similarity orbit of strongly irreducible Cowen-Douglas operators using the $K_0$-group of the commutant algebra.
 Later, Jiang, Guo, and Ji gave a similarity classification of all Cowen-Douglas operators using the commutant \cite{Jiang3}.
-Here we briefly outline these results, and how they connect to the discussion about strongly irreducible operators and Jordan forms from Section 3.3.
+For a summary of these results, and how they connect to the theory of left invertible operators, see \cite{DeSantis}.
+The particular result of interest for the Fredholm index $-1$ case is as follows: